IohannRabeson/file_icon_provider/README.md

 ## Linux Support

 Linux support is limited, and the `get_file_icon` function must be called from the main thread.
-Contributions to improve compatibility are welcome.

 ## Installation